pgeu/pgeu-system/docs/confreg/registrations.md

 will be enough to allow the registration type.

 Upsell target
-: If it should be possible t upgrade to this registration type in order to add additional options.
+: If it should be possible to upgrade to this registration type in order to add additional options.
 If this type is more expensive than the previous one the attendee has, the difference will be invoiced.